The 30 Most Expensive Prismatic Evolutions Cards

 It’s crazy that this version of Roaring Moon ex would be so epic when the original SIR of this card released back in Paradox Rift was also quite good.
 But this one totally blows it out of the water making me wonder – how could so many gorgeous secret rare cards be packed into one set?

 I had really high hopes for the Ceruledge ex deck when it came out.
 It just seemed really cool and packed a punch based on how much energy cards you had in your discard.
-While that deck didn’t pan out immediately competitively, overtime people have realized just how strong the deck can be, especially in a post rotation format.
+While that deck didn’t pan out immediately competitively, overtime people have realized just how strong the deck can be in the Pokemon TCG meta.

 This alternate art certainly does the Pokemon justice.
 Although it’s incredible price point makes it probably not the smartest card to sleeve up in your deck, it’s a solid collection piece that would be particularly adored by the hardest core Ceruledge ex enthusiasts out there.